jacobfreedom/optimize-img/README.md

 - **Windows**: The `--delete-originals` flag is **NOT SUPPORTED** on Windows systems due to fundamental Windows file system locking behavior.
 Files remain locked and cannot be deleted reliably.
 Use alternative workflows for Windows environments.
 - **Linux/macOS**: File operations generally work as expected with proper permissions.

-Use `optimize-img --help` for the complete list of options and descriptions.
+Use `optimg --help` for the complete list of options and descriptions.

 ### Percentages